refringe/spt-id-highlighter/README.md

 ## License

 This extension is licensed under the [NCSA License](LICENSE).
-The locale assets are provided by the [SPT-AKI project](https://dev.sp-tarkov.com/SPT-AKI/Server) and are licensed under the [NCSA License](assets/database/locales/LICENSE).
+The locale assets are provided by the [SPT project](https://github.com/sp-tarkov/server) and are licensed under the [NCSA License](assets/database/locales/LICENSE).